aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05b-stream-synapse-data-explorer.md

     > **Tip**: In this example, you imported a very small amount of batch data from a file, which is fine for the purposes of this exercise.
 In reality, you can use Data Explorer to analyze much larger volumes of data; and since you enabled stream ingestion, you could also have configured Data Explorer to ingest data into the table from a streaming source such as Azure Event Hubs.

-## Use Kusto query language to query the table in Synapse Studio
+### Task 4: Use Kusto query language to query the table in Synapse Studio

 1. Close the Azure Data Explorer browser tab and return to the tab containing Synapse Studio.
 1. On the **Data** page, expand the **iot-data** database and its **Tables** folder.
 Then in the **...** menu for the **devices** table, select **New KQL Script** > **Take 1000 rows**.